Miloš Zeman: Post-presidency

 On 19 April 2023, Zeman opened a new office on Jaselská street in Prague 6, rented from the Prague Archbishopric.
 He said he expects to welcome visitors once a week.

 Speaking as a guest at the Freedom and Direct Democracy leadership election in April 2024, Zeman stated his wish for the next Czech governing coalition to be composed of ANO 2011 and Freedom and Direct Democracy.

 On 19 September 2025, Zeman stated in an interview with Radio Prostor that he would vote for Stačilo! in the upcoming 2025 Czech parliamentary election.

 Political views

 Zeman was considered a centre-left politician during his premiership and term as leader of the Social Democrats, but as president he began to be associated with far-right anti-immigration policies in response to the European migrant crisis.
 The Guardian described Zeman as "left-of-centre" in the run-up to the 2013 presidential election, but as "far-right" and a populist in 2018.
 The Independent described him as a "right-wing populist" in 2018.
 The New York Times described Zeman as a "populist leftist" in 2016.
 Other outlets have simply labeled Zeman a populist.
-He has been compared to former United States president Donald Trump by Western press, and endorsed Trump's 2016 presidential campaign.
+He was compared to United States president Donald Trump by Western press, and endorsed Trump's 2016 presidential campaign.